NiNiyas/autoscan/README.md

 `PLEX_ANALYZE_DIRECTORY` - When set to `true`, Plex will analyze all the media files in the parent folder (e.g. movie folder, season folder) vs just the newly added file.
 Default is `true`.

-`PLEX_FIX_MISMATCHED` - When set to `true`, Plex Autoscan will attempt to fix an incorrectly matched item in Plex.
+`PLEX_FIX_MISMATCHED` - When set to `true`, Autoscan will attempt to fix an incorrectly matched item in Plex.

-- Plex Autoscan will compare the TVDBID/TMDBID/IMDBID sent by Sonarr/Radarr with what Plex has matched with, and if this match is incorrect, it will autocorrect the match on the item (movie file or TV episode).
+- Autoscan will compare the TVDBID/TMDBID/IMDBID sent by Sonarr/Radarr with what Plex has matched with, and if this match is incorrect, it will autocorrect the match on the item (movie file or TV episode).
 If the incorrect match is a duplicate entry in Plex, it will auto split the original entry before correcting the match on the new item.